KnugiHK/WhatsApp-Chat-Exporter/README.md

 > [!NOTE]
 > Usage in README may be removed in the future.
 Check the usage in [Wiki](https://github.com/KnugiHK/Whatsapp-Chat-Exporter/wiki)
->
-> If you want to use the old release (< 0.5) of the exporter, please follow the [old usage guide](https://github.com/KnugiHK/Whatsapp-Chat-Exporter/wiki/Old-Usage#usage).

 First, install the exporter by:
 ```shell